Immigration Lawyer Chicago/Legal Consequences of Illegally Crossing the Border

 You can come to the United States in two main ways:

-The immigration attorneys at Scott D. Pollock & Associates, P.C. have been serving our clients for over 30 years.
-We provide legal representation and deportation defense services in Chicago to those who wish to come to the United States and are eligible for a visa.
-Stay up to date with us if you have questions like “What is the current law on illegal immigration?”
+The Chicago immigration lawyers at Scott D. Pollock & Associates, P.C. have been serving our clients for over 30 years.
+We provide legal representation and deportation defense to clients nationwide.
+Reach out to us if you have questions like “What is the current law on illegal immigration?”

 Call us at 312.444.1940 or fill out an online form today.
 We look forward to hearing from you!